wso2/docs-ei/en/micro-integrator/docs/references/connectors/jira-connector/jira-connector-example.md

 ### Read Issue Operation

-1. Create a file called `getIssue.json` with the following payload.
+1. Create a file named `getIssue.json` with the following payload:

     ```json
     {